Diffinitive/Diffinitive/Notes.md

 sat(::DifferentialOperator, grid, stencil_set, bc) = ...
  ```

+### Update 2024-06-26
+We will run into trouble if we start assuming things about the coupling
+between the continuous and discrete setting.
+We could add representations of
+continuous operators but we will also need representations of discrete
+operators.
+Ideally it should be possible to ignore the continuous
+representations and only work with the discrete operators without losing
+functionality.
+The discrete representations does not have to be LazyTensors.
+The could be used as inputs to methods for `sat`, `difference_operator` and so
+on.

+To see need for a fully functional discrete layer we can consider the
+optimization of material parameters or something similar.
+In this case we do
+not necessarily want to handle continuous objects.

 ## Reading operators

 Jonatan's suggestion is to add methods to `Laplace`, `SecondDerivative` and